 VI.
 HE IS THE RECIPIENT OF GODLY FAVOR

-Being aggressively kind then, is characteristic of wise living.
+Being aggressively kind then is characteristic of wise living.
 Are you aggressively kind to others?
 Notice that this is an explicit characteristic of a good wife per Proverbs 31:12, She does him good and not evil all the days of her life.
-In these contrasting Proverbs, God condemns a man who devises evil.
+In these contrasting proverbs, God condemns a man who devises evil.
 People who contrive evil against others are condemned already.
 The sting of their conscience and the violation of God’s universal principle of reaping and sowing represent the manifest present judgment upon the wicked.
-And in the end, in the coming day of judgment, the all-seeing, not-forgetting, extremely just Judge, the second member of the Trinity, Jesus Christ shall be a swift witness against [them] (Malachi 3:5; Psalm 1:4–6).
-Proverbs 15:3 states in this regard, The eyes of the LORD are in every place, watching the evil and the good.
+And in the end, in the coming day of judgment, the all-seeing, not-forgetting, extremely just Judge, the second Member of the Trinity, Jesus Christ “will be a swift witness against [them]” (Malachi 3:5b; Psalm 1:4–6).
+Proverbs 15:3 states in this regard, The eyes of the Lord are in every place, watching the evil and the good.
 Biblically defined, a good man—one with moral and spiritual excellence manifested in active kindness—receives God’s favor.

-1 Lawson, Steven J. Famine in the Land (Chicago: Moody Publishers, 2003) p 44-5
+1. Steven J. Lawson, Famine in the Land (Chicago: Moody Publishers, 2003), 44–45.